 Deer are a major problem for farmers in our area.
-It's one of the reasons why we quit farming our 11 acres of organic vegetables in 1993.
-A major reason why we even considered starting Blue Fruit Farm was because the previous renter had installed an 8 ft woven wire fence around the 5-acre field.
+It’s one of the reasons why Jim and Joyce quit farming their 11 acres of organic vegetables in 1993.
+A major reason why they even considered starting Blue Fruit Farm was because the previous renter had installed an 8 ft woven wire fence around the 5-acre field.
 This has worked very well (except for when we leave the gate open)!
 We try to be very careful to always close the gate when leaving the field.
 We have not seen any deer inside our field since 2009.

 Birds, including robins and cedar waxwings, are a big problem for us, especially for our juneberries and blueberries.
 The first thing we did was to remove the bluebird houses we put up to attract bluebirds.
 Bluebirds eat fruit, too!